casper-network/docs-archive/implementation/serialization-standard.rst

 -  32-byte Auction bid identifier
 -  32-byte Auction withdrawal identifier

-The one exception to note here is the identifier for ``EraInfo`` which actually serializes as ``u64`` value with an additional byte for the tag.
+The one exception to note here is the identifier for ``EraInfo``, which actually serializes as a ``u64`` value with an additional byte for the tag.

 .. _global-state-account-key: